 *Adults age 65 or over as of July 1, 2016.

-Please refer to the Frequently Asked Questions and AMA Chief Financial Officer that will appear in the July issue of Model Aviation.
+Please refer to the Frequently Asked Questions and article by Keith Sessions, AMA Chief Financial Officer that will appear in the July issue of Model Aviation.

 Frequently Asked Questions

 AMA last raised dues in 2003, so it will have been 13 years since our last dues adjustment.
 The Executive Council did not make this decision lightly.
 It has been discussed at length for at least the last nine months.
 We probably should have raised dues several years ago.
 We held off because of what was an unfavorable economic climate, and we felt we could sustain operations in the interim until that climate improved.
 We reached a point where this decision had to be made.
 The Executive Committee was unanimous in its decision.

 Running an organization with 2016 needs on a 2003 revenue stream would restrict its effectiveness.
 The AMA’s role and responsibilities have dramatically changed in that time.